If you’re reading this than chances are you chose WordPress for your content management system. Good choice!

 There really are a ton of plugins, but as this is meant to be part of the Beginner's Guide to SEO, let's stick to the basics.

 Not all of these plugins are directly going to help your SEO efforts, but I still recommend installing them to make your life easier and your site more secure.
-Here are the big five that I usually end up using on any money site.
+Here are the big four that I usually end up using on any money site.

 Note: A money site is the site you want to rank in the search engines.
 Some people then build other smaller websites that they use to artificially boost the authority of their money website in order to help rank it.
-This is a more advance gray hat SEO tactic.
+This is a more advanced gray hat SEO tactic.

 In no special order we have :